 - Several female reviewers reported being placed in separate, longer security lines.

 - Complaints about this airport are frequent and varied.
-Feel to read traveller reviews to get a better idea of what you may be facing.
+You may want to read traveller reviews to get a better idea of what you may be facing.
+If you have already visited this airport, write a review and share photos from your own experience.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.